Tempos

 What BPM should I set my metronome to?

-It depends on the piece you're playing.
-Most sheet music includes a tempo marking - look for an Italian term like Allegro or Andante, or a specific BPM number at the top of the score.
-If you're unsure, use our tempo chart above to match the marking to a BPM range.
+It depends on the piece.
+Most sheet music prints a tempo marking at the top of the score, either an Italian term like Allegro or Andante or a specific BPM number.
+If you only have the term, match it to a BPM range in the chart above.

 Does this metronome work on mobile?